cacophony-wj/licentia_black/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the Pre-Installation step.
 If this still doesn't work, ensure that you are not running Wabbajack as an Administrator.
 DO NOT ASK FOR HELP WITH PIRATED GAMES ON THE WABBAJACK DISCORD.

-**All downloads from Lover's Lab are failing.**

-Lover's Lab is much more restrictive about automated downloads to users outside of the United States.
-Attempt to use a free- or budget- VPN with a terminus in the United States to automate your downloads.
-I personally recommend Proton VPN from _MIT_, it's free, has decent performance and maintains excellent privacy protections.
-If you do not have such an option, you will need to download the LL mods manually, as per the manifest section below.

 **MEGA download cap exceeded.**

 This shouldn't happen unless you download the list multiple times or download multiple Wabbajack lists.
-Sometimes it does anyway.
-Try signing up for a MEGA account, or if you have already done so, try logging out of it and downloading anonymously (although much more slowly).
-I can't tell you to do it, but a VPN _has been known_ to circumvent some of **MEGA**'s restrictions.

-**Wabbajack cannot continue because of unknown files.**

-Move your downloads folder outside of your _Licentia Directory_, ensure the _Licentia Directory_ is clear of all files, then close and restart Wabbajack.
-Be sure to point the downloads box to your relocated downloads folder.
+I can't support circumventing MEGA's bandwith restrictions so either sign up for an account or wait for the timeout to expire.

 ## Post-Installation

-## Preparing the Game

-The next step is to prepare the game for play.
-Navigate to the directory where you installed the modlist _Licentia_.
-Inside you will notice an executable file called _ModOrganizer.exe_.
-This file (the _Mod Organizer 2_ application) has already been automatically installed and configured by Wabbajack with all the necessary mods to run the modlist and does not need to be updated, replaced, or manually configured.
-Simply launch it to continue.

-## Launching the Game

-The rest must be completed after the game itself is launched.
-I recommend bringing up this readme on a portable device by navigating to [www.wabbajack.org](https://www.wabbajack.org) and referring to the Gallery.
-Anyway, Launch the modlist from the command which reads **SKSE**.
-If you receive a message that files are missing, do not exist, or a warning about an incorrect path, you _may_ have to edit the link to "skse_loader" in the drop down and point it to your Skyrim directory.
-Once you are in-game, create your character and follow _all_ of the instructions in the below link:
+Launch _ModOrganizer.exe_ from the directory in which you installed the list.
+Launch the game from the **SKSE** entry in the drop-down menu.

-# MCM CONFIGURATION
+## MCM CONFIGURATION

-# WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!
+## WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!

 Wait until the _Fertility Mode_ question appears on your screen.

-You will give a simple answer: _YES_ I want to be able to impregnate or become pregnant, or _NO_, I do not.
-This tends to be a very demanding mod, so be careful with your answer!
-If you do not intend to roleplay with this mod, consider leaving it disabled completely (birthed children count as adoptions with respact to HearthFires content, and you can designate any interior location as a home for them or your spouse).
+Choose whether to enable pregnancy and reproductive cycle issues by answering yes or no. Keep in mind that the overhead for this mod can be demanding for weak CPUs.
+Unless you have role-playing plans involving these features I recommend disabling it or minimizing its impact.

-If you answer this question with _YES_, open your Mod Configuration Menu and find the entry for _Fertility Mode._
+If you answer this question with _YES_, open your Mod Configuration Menu and find the entry for _Fertility Mode._ It is important to limit the scope of the mod if you intend a long-term playthrough.

-I recommend the following settings to reduce overhead with respect to the other scripted mods in the list:

 ## Settings Page 1